-The entry fee is $15 per bottle entered for Non-Members.
+Entry fee is $18 per entry (bottle) entered for Non-Members.

 Wine Awards will be given to every entry that achieves qualifying scores, rated by a panel of at least three judges, based on a twenty (20) point scale as approved by the TVOS Board of Directors.
 Scoring Sheets for still & sparkling wines are available upon request from the Board.
 Minimum qualifications are as follows: